 Covid-19 has affected both the global economy and the environment.
 The lack of fuel demand due to lockdowns has caused a significant decline in the barrel price.
-Less fossil fuel burnt over the past six months has seen a significant improvement in global air quality.
+Less fossil fuel burnt over the past twelve months has seen a significant improvement in global air quality.
 As economies ramp-up post lockdown the focus has remained on improved air quality and renewable fuel energy.

-The burning of Heavy Fuel Oil (HFO) associated with power generation for utilities and maritime shipping has traditionally been the source of significant CO₂ & SO₂ emissions.
+The burning of Heavy Fuel Oil (HFO) associated with power generation and maritime shipping has traditionally been the source of significant CO₂ & SO₂ emissions.
 The introduction of MARPOL Annex VI associated with shipping since January 2020 has reduced SO₂ emissions.
 Unfortunately, the processes used to reduce the sulphur content in heavy fuel oil along with subsequent blending & dilution used to create the new very low sulphur fuel oil known as Very Low Sulphur Fuel Oil (VLSFO) have not met with the “Green Spirit” of MARPOL Annex VI.

 Conventional Hydrodesulphurization (HDS) is that whilst it can remove the aliphatic sulphur compounds (thiols), it finds it very difficult to remove, through its mechanism of hydrogen addition, the refractory (thiophene-derivative) S-compounds.
 The vast majority of desulphurisation capacity in the global refining sector today is based on HDS.
 The system is energy-intensive; using high temperatures and pressure to produce a modest sulphur reduction.

 The HDS chemistry’s inability to remove the refractory S.compounds lies at the heart of the problem in providing low sulphur grade bunker fuel to meet the MARPOL 2020 limit of 0.5% sulphur-content.
 As such, we find that much of the S.content in Residuum Feeds & Off-spec Bunker is thiophenic.
 Blending down the Residuum requires a 1 part Residuum to 7 parts diesel ratio of dilution.
-High ratio blending with additives has created aromatically unstable fuel oils which have damaged ship engines and produced Black Carbon emissions.
+High ratio blending with additives has created aromatically unstable fuel oils which have damaged ship engines and produced significant Black Carbon emissions.

 Curve Marine’s patented green technology for the desulphurization of HFO will provide an economically viable solution for refiners to upgrade their plants to meet the new Sulphur limits during these difficult economic times.